Oluwaseun-O-Ajayi/sdl-framework/README.md

 - **Simulated enzyme optimization workflows**
 - **Campaign reporting and visualization**

-The repository should not be interpreted as a fully validated autonomous drug-discovery platform
+The repository should not be interpreted as a validated autonomous laboratory platform, drug-discovery system, or production laboratory execution environment

 Examples included in the repository are primarily simulation-based demonstrations intended for education, workflow prototyping, and reproducibility-focused research